Devmanus: Plot

 Later, everyone is happy as Manjula comes to the village.
 Mangal introduces Manjula to Ajitkumar.
 Manjula gives a fitting reply to Ajitkumar, who tries to get close to her.
 Manjula apologises to Ajitkumar and tells him the reason behind her actions.
-Manjula asks Namya to get medication from Mumbai on the promise that he won't tell to anyone.
+Manjula asks Namya to get medication from Mumbai on the promise that he won't tell anyone.
 Manjula tells Aaji the truth about her husband.
 The villagers gossip bad about Manjula.
-Villagers asks Ajitkumar to talk sense into Manjula and tell him to oust her from the village if she fails to budge.
+Villagers ask Ajitkumar to talk sense into Manjula and tell him to oust her from the village if she fails to budge.
 The villagers protest at Manjula's house asking her to leave the village.
 Manjula introduces her husband who is in a wheelchair, shocking everyone.
 Manjula and her husband roam around the village and meet with Aaji at the Wada.
 The villagers apologise to Manjula.
-Later, Manjula and Ajitkumar bury their hatchet and start afresh.
+Later, Manjula and Ajitkumar bury their hatchets and start afresh.
 Ajitkumar meets with Suresh to convince him to not buy Manjula's land.
 Manjula, Amar and Sanju wait for Suresh at the office, but Ajitkumar kills Suresh.